 Slovenia: Renault Clio

-The Renault Clio claims another first place in the Slovenian market, with 3854 sales ensuring its lead over the Volkswagen Golf, which sold 2594.
+The Renault Clio claims another first place in the Slovenian market, with 1434 sales ensuring its lead over the Skoda Octavia and Volkswagen Golf, which sold 903 and 895.
 The Clio is due to be built in Slovenia in facelifted form, which should help it maintain its lofty position there.

 What’s Spanish for ‘quelle surprise’?
-The Seat Leon and Ibiza took gold and silver in Spain, with 33,494 and 31,754 finding a place in the sun last year, and the Opel Corsa's 11,382 sales give it third place.
+The Seat Ibiza and Leon take gold and silver in Spain, with 14,022 and 12,692 finding a place in the sun last year, and the Opel Corsa's 11,382 sales give it third place.
 Surprisingly, though, the rest of the top ten is a healthy mix.
 Introductions of the Ateca and Arona SUVs could make Seat’s footprint in Spain larger, though.

-There was uproar when the Volkswagen Golf took the lead in Sweden’s car market from Volvo, but three Volvos combined took second: the S80, V70 and XC70.
+There was uproar last year when the Volkswagen Golf took the lead in Sweden’s car market from Volvo, but three Volvos combined took second: the S80, V70 and XC70.
 The S90 and V90 are back on top now anyway, with 7631 sales, while the XC60 pushes the Golf down into third place; 6988 sales beating the German's 5764.

 Switzerland: Skoda Octavia

 With no native carmakers of any large volume, the Swiss buy the Skoda Octavia, Volkswagen Golf and Volkswagen Tiguan more than any other cars.
 3266 have bought an Octavia so far this year, and 2270 and 1748 have bought Golfs and Tiguans.

 UK: Ford Fiesta